-- 33. For the purposes of our assessment we will count all students in receipt of bursaries and scholarships from the household income brackets set out in paragraph 24.
+33. For the purposes of our assessment we will count all students in receipt of bursaries and scholarships from the household income brackets set out in paragraph 24.
 As with table 3a, you should attempt to allocate students to household income brackets, using estimates where necessary in the same way as set out in paragraph 28.
-Where figures are based on estimates, you should declare this in the monitoring return with a brief explanation of your calculations. - 34.
-We will publish the number of 'OFFA-countable' beneficiaries at individual institutions in our monitoring outcomes report, alongside the proportion of full fee-paying students this number represents.
+Where figures are based on estimates, you should declare this in the monitoring return with a brief explanation of your calculations.

+34. We will publish the number of 'OFFA-countable' beneficiaries at individual higher education institutions in our monitoring outcomes report, alongside the proportion of full fee-paying students this number represents.
+We will also include aggregate data for further education colleges.
 It is therefore important that your estimates are based on a reasonable rationale.
 We may need to contact you if a rationale is not provided or is unclear.
 We may indicate in the monitoring outcomes report where figures are based on estimates rather than known.